top of page

 2.2 Tax Audit / IRS Examination

 The IRS may conduct examinations to verify the accuracy of federal tax returns.
-Businesses must maintain proper documentation to validate expenses, revenues, credits, and deductions.
+We must maintain proper documentation to validate expenses, revenues, credits, and deductions.

 2.3 Internal Audit